OpenConext/Mujina/README.md

 Build Mujina
 ---------------

-[Maven 3](http://maven.apache.org) is needed to build and run Mujina.
+[Maven 3](http://maven.apache.org) in combination with Java 8 is needed to build and run Mujina.

 The build dependencies are hosted on https://build.openconext.org/repository/public/ (and will be fetched automatically by Maven).